Woottens of Wenhaston Auricula Open Day

 If you are travelling far we recommend either emailing or ringing the nursery beforehand to discuss availability.

 Woottens nursery has been growing Primula auriculas for over 15 years and our collection has developed into one of the largest in the UK.
-We grow and propagate over 600 different varieties including over 30 of our own hybrids bred by our auricula specialist Sandra Sutton
+We grow and propagate over 400 different varieties including over 30 of our own hybrids bred by our now retired auricula specialist Sandra Sutton

 Auriculas flower between March-May and are very hardy.
 Their flowers are sweetly scented especially en masse.
 They make excellent feature plants displayed in pots, butlers sinks or window boxes or even your own ‘Auricula Theatre’.
 Some varieties are happy in the garden borders if not swamped by larger herbaceous perennials.